-The writer, the crocheter, the freelancer and now an archaeology enthusiast
+The writer, the crocheter, and the freelancer

 Hi!
 I’m Dee, the one responsible for this website.
 I’m a full-time freelancer, working as an English transcriber for people around the world.
 I love reading and I love writing.
 As you know, English is my second language, and I wish to keep advancing my writing skills.
 Unfortunately, I can no longer contribute to writing scientific journal articles.
 But I can still use and adapt the style to develop my way of writing.